Skip to content

 method ultralytics.nn.autobackend.AutoBackend.from_numpy

-def from_numpy(self, x: np.ndarray) -> torch.Tensor
+def from_numpy(self, x: np.ndarray | torch.Tensor) -> torch.Tensor

-Convert a numpy array to a tensor.
+Convert a NumPy array to a torch tensor on the model device.

 Args